-Nicknamed La Cenerentola (Cinderella) Lago d’Orta (Lake Orta) is secretly considered by many Italians as the superior little sister to the larger more well-known Lake Como and Lake Maggiore.
+Nicknamed La Cenerentola (Cinderella) Lago d’Orta (Lake Orta) many Italians secretly consider it the superior little sister to the larger more well-known Lake Como and Lake Maggiore.
 Italy’s most romantic lake Lago d’Orta has long played muse for artists, poets, and weddings.
 Here are a few photos and videos that best illustrate the charms of Lago d’Orta.
 Plus, top must-see sights if you only have one day to visit Lake Orta.

-The following tourism video is only in Italian and yet, I wanted to share it with you because the drone footage is the best I’ve seen of this beloved Northern Italian lake.
+The following curated tourism video is only in Italian and yet, the drone footage is the best I’ve seen of this beloved Northern Italian lake.

 Villa Bossi Public Garden

-After years of sitting abandoned, Villa Bossi was purchased in 1975 and carefully restored to serve as Orta San Giulio’s current Town Hall.
-While the villa is from the 17th century, it was constructed on a medieval site.
+The town of Orta San Guilio purchased Villa Bossi in 1975 to rescue it from a state of abandonment.
+After careful restoration it now serves as Town Hall.
+Constructed on a medieval site the villa is from the 17th century.
 Five entryway portals and an ancient gate still remain.

 Behind Villa Bossi lies a small but enchanting public waterfront garden.
 Flowers cascade down a tunnel of trellises drawing visitors lakeside.
 At the end lies sensational water level views immersed in the romanticism of Lago d’Orta.

 “The Perfect Picture” a bronze statue (pictured above) by German Actor and Director Carl Heinz Schroth captures the artistic spirit that reverberates all around Lago d’Orta.
-A three-minute walk south lies San Giulio’s main square, Piazza Motta.
+A three-minute walk south lies San Giulio’s main square, Piazza Motta in Lake Orta, Italy.
 Please indulge me if you will with a few of our own family photos from our visit.
+Back to Top

 Palazzo della Comunità della Riviera in Orta San Giulio sits on the north end of Piazza Motta.
-Known locally at Palazzotto the Palazzo was built in 1582 with frescos still visible today.
+Built in 1582 this charming Palazzotto’s frescos are still visible today.

 Typical of ancient municipal palazzos an open-air portico makes up the ground floor providing shade and protection for markets.
 While the upper floor historically served as the hall where the General Council met.